centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/whmcs/whmcs-rrpproxy-registrar.md

 Back to topic, here the steps described in short about how to start with us using WHMCS.

-## RRPproxy™ - About us
+## CentralNic Resellers™ - About us

-RRPproxy™ your instrument for a successful reselling business.
+CentralNic Resellers™ your instrument for a successful reselling business.

-RRPproxy is one of the leading reseller platforms worldwide for domains and internet related services.
+CentralNic Resellers is one of the leading reseller platforms worldwide for domains and internet related services.
 Our products are all resalable and can be easily implemented into your system through various API gateways and web interface.
 Manage your customers within our advanced subreseller system and benefit from further reselling features such as a SMS tool and a billing engine.

 ## Migrating

 ### From another Registrar

-If you have doubts related to prices, please contact our [Sales Department](//www.rrpproxy.net/Contact/Sales).
+If you have doubts related to prices, please contact our [Sales Department](//www.CentralNicResellers.com/).
-We are highly interested in helping you getting your domain portfolio migrated to us - just get in touch with us [here](//www.rrpproxy.net/Contact/Contact_Form).
+We are highly interested in helping you getting your domain portfolio migrated to us - just get in touch with us [here](//www.CentralNicResellers.com).
 We are experienced with migrations and have tools ready for this.

 **The customer is king**, is a principle to which we ascribe.

-### RRPproxy Module Migration
+### CentralNic Resellers Module Migration

-Some of our customers started with the RRPproxy module as it is shipped with WHMCS.
-This Registrar Module is the maintained official version of the RRPproxy Module.
+Some of our customers started with the CentralNic Resellers module as it is shipped with WHMCS.
+This Registrar Module is the maintained official version of the CentralNic Resellers Module.
 The module configuration page will automatically detect the need for a migration and provide a button to get this covered with a single click.
 Ensure first to have that module correctly configured and to have it up and running!
 It will do the following actions:

 - Reconfigure Domain Pricing from `rrpproxy` to `keysystems`, which is the internal name of this module.
-- Reconfigure `rrpproxy` to `keysystems` of all domain names related to Registrar `RRPproxy`.
+- Reconfigure `rrpproxy` to `keysystems` of all domain names related to Registrar `CentralNic Resellers`.
 - Deactivate the old module.

 ![image]({{ 'assets/images/whmcs/rrpproxy-registrar/migrate.png' | relative_url }})

 - Ensure to check the Additional Domain Fields setup for TLDs offered over us.
 Read more about that [here](#additional-domain-fields)

-## Create a RRPproxy Account
+## Create a CentralNic Resellers Account

 We have two systems: